Doodleverse/segmentation_zoo/README.md

 `python select_model_and_batch_process_folder.py`

-You select a model, then select a folder of images to apply it to.
+You select a task, then a model, then select a folder of images to apply it to.
 It will write output files into a subfolder of the input imagery called 'out'

-The set of available models are listed below, by theme and more details may be found on the Models pages of the wiki for [satellite](https://github.com/Doodleverse/segmentation_zoo/wiki/6_Satellite-Models), [aerial](https://github.com/Doodleverse/segmentation_zoo/wiki/4_Aerial-Models), and [orthomosaic](https://github.com/Doodleverse/segmentation_zoo/wiki/5_Orthomosaic-Models) imagery
+The set of available tasks.models are listed below, by theme and more details may be found on the Models pages of the wiki for [satellite](https://github.com/Doodleverse/segmentation_zoo/wiki/6_Satellite-Models), [aerial](https://github.com/Doodleverse/segmentation_zoo/wiki/4_Aerial-Models), and [orthomosaic](https://github.com/Doodleverse/segmentation_zoo/wiki/5_Orthomosaic-Models) imagery

+#### Task: satellite-derived shoreline location extraction

-#### Satellite models
+##### Satellite models
 * "sat_RGB_2class_7448405", 2 class (water, other), RGB satellite imagery
 * "sat_5band_2class_7448390", 2 class (water, other), RGB+NIR+SWIR satellite imagery
 * "sat_NDWI_2class_7557072", 2 class (water, other), NDWI satellite imagery